 If you’re looking to add a more personal touch to your bibs, that could encourage your athlete to keep theirs as a memento of the day, why not consider adding their name, club name or a short personalised message?

 We generally recommend no more than 13 characters for names, and to use capital letters as this keeps them all at a uniform height and maximises the size of the names on the bib, without any letters being cut off.

 This also applies when you’re including variable data items such as race information or anything else that could be longer on your design.
 It's always a good idea to test the space you have with variable data of that length.
 Anything longer and you risk words becoming too small, being cut off or overlapping with other information.

 While we’re talking custom and variable, if you have something awesome you're offering your attendees of your event, perhaps special items like t-shirts, food orders or anything of that nature, we can add those too.

 This makes it a lot easier on the day and gives clear info to your event teams, as well as entrants.

 A popular choice for our race numbers is the use of a removable baggage label.
 These are obviously a great idea for people to add to their bags for easy retrieval, but can be used for a variety of other things, such as custom information, vouchers, advertising or keepsakes just to name a few.

 Having a detachable baggage label printed as part of the number also reduces fulfilling times and costs.
 It's a win win scenario.

 Keep everyone safe

-We all know how important it is to keep everyone safe during these events, so providing people with key medical contact details they can contact during a race, if the worst should happen, is a great place to start.
+We all know how important it is to keep everyone safe during these events, so providing the right people with key medical and emergency contact details they can use during a race, if the worst should happen, is a great place to start.